 The tax on tangible personal property is a local tax in Virginia.
-The rates shown on the following page are nominal.
+The rates shown in Table 13, page 43 are nominal.
 Counties and cities impose different rates on tangible personal property and classify certain items separately from other tangible personal properties.
 Virginia jurisdictions are the only ones in the Washington Metropolitan Area that tax automobiles (as well as motorcycles, recreational vehicles, boats, airplanes and trailers) under the tangible personal property tax.
-However, in Prince William County, the tax rate for recreational vehicles, boats, and airplanes are taxed at \$0.00001 per \$100 of assessed value, resulting in no tax liability.
+However, in Prince William County, the tax rate for recreational vehicles, boats, and airplanes is taxed at \$0.00001 per \$100 of assessed value, resulting in no tax liability.
 Mobile homes are taxed at the real property tax rate.
 Motor vehicles must be listed separately and are assessed at trade-in value according to the January 1 (of each year) National Automobile Dealers Association handbook in Alexandria, Falls Church, Fairfax City, Fairfax County, and Prince William County.
 The average loan value is the basis used in Arlington County and Loudoun County.
 All Northern Virginia jurisdictions included in the report prorate vehicle personal property taxes based on the length of time the vehicle is in their locality.
 Beginning in 1998, Virginia adopted a personal property tax relief program on the first \$20,000 of a vehicle's assessed value.
-For calendar year 2005, personal property taxes paid by citizens were reduced by 70 percent, with the state reimbursing the locality for that reduced assessment amount.
-Owners of vehicles valued at less than \$1,000 pay no tax (the state pays 100 percent).
+For calendar year 2007, personal property taxes paid by citizens were reduced by various percentages based on the 2006 level of state reimbursement in which the state reimbursed the locality for that reduced assessment amount.
+Owners of vehicles valued at less than \$3,000 pay no tax (the state pays 100 percent).

 Fairfax and Prince William Counties also allow an exemption of personal property taxes on one automobile per household for the low-income elderly and the permanently and totally disabled.
 County tax relief applicants who meet the income and net worth requirements may qualify for a reduced tax rate and relief from the vehicle license decal fee on one vehicle per qualifying applicant.
-The 2005 tax rate for tax relief applicants was \$0.00001 per \$100 per assessed value.
+The 2007 tax rate for tax relief applicants was \$0.00001 per \$100 per assessed value.
 Qualifications for personal property tax relief for the low-income elderly and disabled are as follows: